left-TTC/web3-domain-registrar/README.md

 |WEB3_REGISTRAR |       Register_Central        |       Root Domain        |   Name State Account |
 |WEB3_REGISTRAR  |       Register_Central        |       Register_Central        |   Vault |
 |WEB3_REGISTRAR  |       WEB3_REGISTRAR        |       WEB3_REGISTRAR        |   Referrer Record |

+## Profit Sharing Ideas

+### 1. Refferer
+Every usr will set a refereer
+> We plan to distribute 90% of the profits to the referrers in the next three levels（only create）.

+### 2. rent exemption
+When create a domain auction state, the sponsor needs to pay the rent exemption, but when the domain is twice auctioned, rent exemption has beed paid by the sponor, it's unfair
+> I plan to distribute 2% of the profits to the sponor for his distribution in every auction, and we will get the 1%